Production of Ben-Hur (1959 film): Writing

 Wyler, like Zimbalist, was also unhappy with the script.
 He felt Tunberg's draft was too much of a morality play overlaid with current Western political overtones, and that the dialogue was too modern-sounding.
 Zimbalist brought in playwright S. N. Behrman (who also wrote the script for Quo Vadis) and then playwright Maxwell Anderson to write drafts.
 Behrman spent about a month working on the script, but how much he contributed to the final version is unclear.
 Both a contemporary account in the British magazine Films and Filmmaking as well as Vidal biographer Fred Kaplan claim that Anderson was ill and unable to work on the script.
 The New York Times however, reported in June 1957 that Anderson was at work on the script.
 Vidal said that, by spring 1958, the script largely reflected Anderson and Behrman's work and nearly all the dialogue was in Anderson's "elevated poetic style."
 Kaplan describes the script at this point as having only a "modest to minimal" understanding of what the ancient Roman world was like, dialogue which veered "between flat Americanisms and stilted formality", and an ill-defined relationship between Judah Ben-Hur and Messala.

 Vidal biographer Fred Kaplan states that British poet and playwright Christopher Fry was hired simultaneously with Vidal, although most sources (including Vidal himself) state that Vidal followed Anderson, and that Fry did not come aboard until Vidal was close to leaving the picture.
-Vidal said that pre-production on the film was already under way in Italy when he flew to Rome in early March 1958 to meet with Wyler.
+Vidal said that pre-production on the film was already underway in Italy when he flew to Rome in early March 1958 to meet with Wyler.
 Vidal claimed that Wyler had not read the script, and that when he did so (at Vidal's urging) on his flight from the U.S. to Italy, he was upset with the modernist dialogue.
 Vidal agreed to work on the script for three months so that he would come off suspension and fulfill his contract with MGM, although Zimbalist pushed him to stay throughout the entire production.
 Vidal was researching a book on the 4th century Roman emperor Julian, and knew a great deal about ancient Rome.
 Wyler, however, knew almost nothing about the period, and spent most of March having nearly every Hollywood film about ancient Rome flown to him in Italy—where he spent hours screening them.